- Another Shoe in the CADCAM Consolidation Game Drops: Cimatron + GibbsCAM on

 – Optimize performance so it is 3-10x faster for large files

-I pleased to say that when this release is uploaded, we will have finished the Fanuc Macro B support with the exception of bug fixing (and I am sure there are quite a few to be found yet).… Read the rest
+I pleased to say that when this release is uploaded, we will have finished the Fanuc Macro B support with the exception of bug fixing (and I am sure there are quite a few to be found yet).
+That’s very cool!

 This is a fascinating development (hat tip to Dezignworks blog for putting me on to it).
 3D Systems is a 3D printing company (think everything from personal Reprap-style extruders on up to commercial industrial strength solutions) that went public relatively recently.
 They’re showing nearly $180 million a year in revenue and a market cap of over $1.2 billion.
 Evidently their newly-minted public stock currency has enabled them to go on a shopping spree for technologies they view as strategic.
-I’ve been saying for a while that in a CNC world, digital tooling is just as important as and perhaps more important than actual physical tooling.… Read the rest
+I’ve been saying for a while that in a CNC world, digital tooling is just as important as and perhaps more important than actual physical tooling.
+3D has certainly put their money on that idea by buying up the “cheap Solidworks” parameteric modelling company, Alibre.
+It’s interesting that they think they need to control the software to be successful when there are so many CAD packages out there competing for mindshare.
+Alibre was a great catch in terms of its user base and the quality of the software versus what they likely had to pay–it has the mindshare footprint of a much larger player, in other words.

 The Tormach guys are really excellent people to deal with by all accounts.
 I already have a mill, so I have largely been a customer for some of their accessory tooling.
 I love their offline Tool Presetter “Tormach Tool Assistant” and their CNC Scanner, for example.
 Both very cool gizmos, and I’ll be writing more about them at some point.
 But, a recent blog posting of theirs has got me wondering whether a Tormach machine may be in my future after all.

-I have been wanting a larger lathe that is CNC–preferably a toolroom lathe rather than a pure manufacturing lathe.… Read the rest
+I have been wanting a larger lathe that is CNC–preferably a toolroom lathe rather than a pure manufacturing lathe.
+My favorites had been either something from the Haas TL series, a Romi, or something along those lines.
+Alas, these are not inexpensive machines, though used deals come along periodically.

 The latest chapter in our G-Code Tutorial lays out the basic structure of G-Code programs, which consist of blocks.
 It covers topics such as: